zowe/docs-site/docs/user-guide/cli-updatingcli.md

    :::info Important

-   We do not recommend deleting the profiles from your previous Zowe CLI installation until you have tested your V3 installation and are satisfied with its performance. **[is this still applicable for V3?]**
+   We do not recommend deleting the profiles from your previous Zowe CLI installation until you have tested your V3 installation and are satisfied.

    :::